Ejay234/Connecting-Climate-Phenomena-and-Accessible-Data/README.md

 ### **Methodology and Key Findings**

 The overall methodology involved a clear pipeline from data retrieval to analysis and visualization.
-The key lesson learned was the importance of **data infrastructure literacy**—understanding the nuances of each data provider's API is as crucial as the scientific analysis itself.
+The key lesson learned was the importance of **data infrastructure literacy** where understanding the nuances of each data provider's API is as crucial as the scientific analysis itself.
 The project found that while higher-latitude sites exhibited weaker short-term ENSO signals, they showed clearer long-term cycles, and that the depth and resolution of the data were significant factors in identifying these trends.

 ### **How to Run the Project**